 - Continuing to have a positive impact on the environment to preserve and protect resources

-- South Africa recycled 334 727 tons of material into raw material, when compared to the recycling rate of 1 % in Europe, South Africa has an input recycling rate of 43.7 % for all plastics.
+- South Africa does extremely well in recycling plastic, when compared to the recycling rate of 31 % in Europe, South Africa has an input recycling rate of 46.3 % for all plastics (in 2018).

 Note: All materials recycled or reprocessed in South Africa are expressed as a percentage of locally manufactured plastics products.